Jiehua: “Water Mill” 《闸口盘车图》by Wei Xian 卫贤

-Wei Xian was a Five Dynasties period jiehua painter from Jingzhao who is known for his jiehua painting “Water Mill.”
-During the Five Dynasties and Northern Song period, jiehua continued emphasis on the integration of diverse landscapes, both rural and urban, while also placing an emphasis on the accuracy and details of structures.
-Wei Xian’s “Water Mill” shows decorative timbers and the wooden tavern to the main building of the water mill itself.
-There is also a depiction of a government water mill at the river's entrance, including the entire milling process, delivering, and other activities.
-The painting is regarded an achievement in the history of architectural painting, influencing subsequent jiehua such as the Song dynasty jiehua icon Along the River during Qingming Festival.
+During the Five Dynasties and Northern Song period, jiehua style focused on the integration of diverse landscapes, both rural and urban, while emphasizing the accuracy and details of structures.
+Wei Xian was a painter from this time from Jingzhao who is known for “Water Mill,” which shows decorative timbers and a wooden tavern by the main building of the water mill itself.
+There is also a depiction of a government water mill at the river's entrance, including the entire milling process.
+The painting is regarded an achievement in architectural painting, influencing other jiehua like Along the River during Qingming Festival.